Snowflake-Labs/SC.DDLExportScripts/Oracle/README.rst

 Example
 -------

-For example, lets assume you are running this script on the Teradata server, with user `DBC` and password `DBC`.
+For example, lets assume you are running this script on a machine to access to the Oracle Server

 Then you will follow these steps from the command line: